rudrabarad/Peperoni-Pizzeria/README.md

 # Peperoni-Pizzeria
 <b>Restaurant Management System | NetBeans &amp; MySQL</b>

-This Repository consist of following :
+## Repository Contents

--   PEPERONI_PIZZERIA which consists of Main Application ( All the Files for NetBeans Project )<br>
+-   PEPERONI_PIZZERIA which consists of the main application (All the files for NetBeans project)
-    -   Source code with proper comments for Better Instructions
+    -   Source code with proper comments for better understanding.
--   SCREENSHOTS of Appilcation
+-   Screenshots of the application
     -   Welcome
     -   Home
     -   About Us